A Last Christmas festive tour of London

 Last Christmas promises a delightful slice of festive magic when it hits cinemas on November 15, showcasing London when it’s transformed by yuletide cheer.
 Inspired by Wham! and the 1984 song written, produced and sung by the late George Michael, the festive rom-com written by Academy Award-winner Emma Thompson captures the sights and sounds of London at a magical time of year.
 Against a backdrop of baubles, tinsel and fairy lights, the heart-warming love story follows Emilia Clarke as Kate, one of Santa’s elves working in a year-round Christmas shop, and what happens when she meets the seemingly too good to be true Tom, Crazy Rich Asians’ star Henry Golding.
-You can take in a host of the capital’s most iconic sights and follow in Clarke’s footsteps with this Last Christmas itinerary, discovering the enchanting settings that feature in director Paul Feig’s new festive flick.
+Taking in a host of the capital’s most iconic sights in the process, follow in Clarke’s footsteps with this Last Christmas itinerary and discover the enchanting settings that feature in director Paul Feig’s new festive flick.

 Regent Street, central London

 Renowned for its shopping, dining and wellness experiences, Regent Street is home to the largest festive lights installation in the capital.
 Together with St James’, the awe-inspiring ‘The Spirit of Christmas’ lights hang proudly overhead as shoppers hunt for festive goodies.
 Regent Street itself celebrates its 200th anniversary in 2019, promising to give the festivities an added edge from when switch on happens on 14 November.
 Be enthralled by the enchanting window displays at Hamley’s before taking the little ones to visit Santa’s Grotto at the famed toy retailer, and venture onto Oxford Street to discover Selfridges and Liberty London, a festive shopping paradise offering everything from charming decorations to luxury brands and high-end jewellery.